Verona Travel Guide

 No literary fan comes here without passing by the Casa di Giulietta (Juliette’s House), where legend says the heroine lived.
 Many people come just to touch the Juliette statue in the courtyard; rumor has it that if you rub her bronze breast, you will soon get a new lover.
 Another must-see sight is the Roman amphitheater, dating to the first century.
 It’s the third-largest Roman amphitheater in the world and now serves as the city’s opera house; the opera season runs from July to September, and seeing a performance at this storied place is a real treat.

-Today, Verona is an elegant and wealthy city that attracts International wine lovers (it is home to Vin Italy, one of the largest and most important wine fairs in the world) and opera lovers (the summer opera season in the Roman amphitheater is spectacular).
-The city is a delight to visit, a prosperous and tidy small town that offers excellent restaurants, elegant shopping, culture, and historic ambiance.
+Today, Verona is an elegant and wealthy city that attracts International wine lovers (it is home to Vin Italy, one of the world’s largest and most important wine fairs) and opera lovers (the summer opera season in the Roman amphitheater is spectacular).
+The city is a delightful, prosperous, tidy small town that offers excellent restaurants, elegant shopping, culture, and historic ambiance.

 Gastronomy and Wine

 Whether or not you try daring local dishes like sfilacci, bistecca di cavallo, pastisada, and asino (shredded horse meat, horse steak, slow-cooked horse meat, and donkey, respectively), cuisine in Verona is sure to surprise.
 The famed horse tradition was probably inherited from the Lombards, who had control of this area from the sixth through eighth centuries, and it’s still apparent on many local menus.
 Other meaty favorites include bollito misto, a dish of mixed boiled meats served with broth that originated here but later spread throughout Italy.